KryzPetr1533/CodePlagiarismChecker/README.md

 There are 2 arguments required -- a path to the input file with the names of the files with code to analise and a path to the file for the result.

 #### Idea
-During work on this program I found 5 types of algorithm for instance, from [here](https://habr.com/ru/post/583882/).
+During work on this program I found 5 types of algorithm, for instance, from [here](https://habr.com/ru/post/583882/).
 This is the simplest realization.
 Basicly, program takes the texts, removes all spaces and finds Levenstein's distance between two on the same position in the text.
 Then all when all distances are summarized the sum is divided by average length of the text in symbols.
 This is the result.